cwchentw/lightweight-cms/content/howto/how-to-sort-sections-and-posts.md

 ## Prologue

-mdcms implements algorithms to sort sections and posts.
+mdcms implements builtin algorithms to sort sections and posts.
+They should be usable for general conditions.
+Nevertheless, you may need your own algorithms for sorting of sections and posts.
+This article illustrates to write your own sorting algorithms.

 ## Sort Posts